TKashtanova/finalProject/README.md

 ***Artificial neural networks (ANN)***

 An artificial neural network is a machine learning algorithm the idea of which takes its roots from the neural architecture of a human brain.
 The core components of a neural network are a neuron and a layer.
 A neuron is a node of a network that takes the weighted sum of its inputs (x1, x2, x3, … xn) and passes it through a mathematical function (the so-called activation function) to produce an output (y1).
 The output becomes the input of another neuron in the next layer.
 The most commonly used activation functions are step, sigmoid, tanh, and rectified linear unit [1].
-The scheme of a node and its equation are presented on the figures below [2],  where n is the number of inputs for a node.
+The scheme of a node and its equation are presented on the figures below [2].
 ![Neuron](images/Neuron.PNG)

 ![Neuron_function](images/Neuron_function.PNG)

+Here, n is the number of inputs for a node, b is a bias which has the value 1 and is an input to all nodes.
+The bias allows to train a model even if all inputs are equal to 0.

 A layer is a group of neurons that process inputs through their activation functions and give outputs.
 An example of a neural network is presented on the figure below [2].
 Every node of one layer is connected to all nodes of the next layer.
 The information flows from left to right.